preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Search
 ===========================================

-These options are available for Search (image from Omnia 6.12):
+These options are available for Search:

 .. image:: search-612.png